On this page:

-Ted and I have spent quite a bit of time in Spain over the last 30 years, initially for holidays, more recently because it is as easy for me to work from Spain as the UK while enjoying the better climate.
-Our base is on the Costa del Sol near Málaga, from where we have travelled around many different regions of the country.
-This page aims to help others visit the places we have seen and, hopefully, come to appreciate Spain as much as we do.
+Ted and I have spent a lot of time in Spain over the last 30 years, initially for holidays, more recently when remote working became possible and now in retirement.
+Our base is on the Costa del Sol near Málaga, from where we have travelled to most regions of the country.
+We hope you will visit some of them and is come to appreciate Spain as much as we do.
+We begin in Andalucía the region that covers much of Southern Spain then move on to The Rest of Spain.

 Introduction to Benalmádena

 Benalmádena, Ted and Steve’s home in Spain, is located on the Costa del Sol, not far from Málaga city and airport.
 There are three distinct parts of the town.
-Benalmádena Costa is a popular holiday resort for Spaniards, Brits, Scandinavians and other nationalities.
-You can enjoy yourself doing nothing else but lying on the beach and drinking in the bars along the coastal strip.
-However, there is much more to the area.
+Benalmádena Costa is a popular holiday resort and you can enjoy yourself doing nothing else but lying on the beach.
 Arroyo de la Miel, a little back from the coast, is the main urban area where most of the locals live.
-Finally, the historic original village a few kilometres inland, Benalmádena Pueblo (pictured), is worth a visit and has its own attractions.
-Follow this link to the INTRODUCTION TO BENALMADENA for more detail.
+The historic original village a few kilometres inland, Benalmádena Pueblo (pictured), has its own attractions.
+Follow this link to the Introduction to Benalmadena page for more detail.

 Introduction to Andalucía

 Benalmádena is on the main route along the coast with easy access to other resorts such as Fuengirola and Marbella.
 It is also close to the city of Málaga, capital of the province and one of the main cities in Andalucía.
-It is well connected to the rest of the region which is rich in history and scenery.
-It includes cities such as Sevilla, capital of Andalucía, Granada, home of the Alhambra, and Córdoba (the photo was taken inside the mosque/cathedral in Córdoba).
-There is plenty beautiful countryside, including the mountains and lakes inland from Málaga, the Sierra Nevada and the Alpujarras near Granada, and the Atlantic coast between Gibraltar and the Portuguese border.
+It is well connected to the rest of the region which includes cities such as Sevilla, capital of Andalucía, Granada, home of the Alhambra, and Córdoba (the photo was taken inside the mosque/cathedral in Córdoba).
+There is much beautiful countryside, including the mountains and lakes inland from Málaga, the Sierra Nevada and the Alpujarras near Granada, and the Atlantic coast between Gibraltar and the Portuguese border.
 Throughout the region there are many historic small towns which are worth a visit.
-Click here for the Introduction to Andalucia guide, originally written for friends visiting Benalmádena and expanded to provide an overview of the places that can be visited on a day trip or short break from the coast.
+Click here for the Introduction to Andalucia guide, which provides an overview of the places that can be visited on a day trip or short break from the coast.

 Málaga city is an easy journey from the Costa del Sol resorts.
 It has become a major tourist destination in its own right, yet many people never make the minimal effort that is required to visit.
-The other major cities of Andalucía – Sevilla, Granada (pictured) and Córdoba – are all easily accessible from Málaga and are tremendous locations for a day trip, overnight stay or a city break in their own right.
-The town of Ronda, perched on a ridge inland from the Costa del Sol is also well worth a visit.
-Over the years we’ve been to all of these places regularly and we have prepared brief city guides to each of them, which will be regularly updated.
-Recently we visited Jerez de la Frontera and Cádiz and have added an introductory guide to them.
-Click on the following links to view the guide of your choice:
+The other major cities of Andalucía – Sevilla, Granada (pictured), Jerez de la Frontera, Cádiz and Córdoba and the town of Ronda – are all easily accessible from Málaga and are tremendous locations for a day trip, overnight stay or city break. in their own right.
+We’ve been to them all several times and we have prepared brief city guides to each of them, which will be regularly updated.
+Click on the links to view the guide of your choice:

-In the past we have been to places such as Arcos de la Frontera, Sanlucar de Barrameda and Ubeda.
-For ten years we had a house off the tourist trail in the town of Campillos, and visited nearby Antequera regularly.
-These places are all mentioned in the Introduction to Andalucia but it is too long ago to provide an up-to-date guide.
-On request I can provide basic information, from what I remember of these places.
+In the past we have been to places such as Arcos de la Frontera, Sanlucar de Barrameda, Campillos (where we had a house for a number of years), Antequera and Ubeda.
+These are all mentioned in the Introduction to Andalucia and on request Steve can provide basic information from his recollections of these and other places mentioned in the Introduction.

+Travel by train.
 Trains in Andalucía are modern and fast, with high speed lines linking Málaga with Córdoba, Sevilla and Madrid.
-These have been updated for 2019.
-On the Costa del Sol there is a frequent local train service which links Málaga with Fuengirola via Málaga Airport, Torremolinos and Benalmádena (the timetable is unchanged in 2019).
-For timetables of trains to these places click on the links below:
+On the Costa del Sol there is a frequent local train service which links Málaga with Fuengirola via Málaga Airport, Torremolinos and Benalmádena.
+Click on the links for summary timetables (updated in February and March 2022).

 – from Benalmádena to Marbella, Estepona and Algeciras;